-- Communication you should expect from your child's coach includes: - o Philosophy of the coach - o Expectations the coach has for your child - Locations and times of all practices and contests - o Team requirements - o Procedure should your child be injured - o Discipline that results in the denial of your child's participation - Communication coaches expect from parents - Concerns expressed directly to the coach - o Notification of any schedule conflicts well in advance - Specific concerns in regard to a coach's philosophy and/or expectations - Appropriate concerns to discuss with coaches: - o The treatment of your child, mentally and physically - Ways to help your child improve - o Concerns about your child's behavior - o Injuries or health concerns.
+- Communication you should expect from your child's coach includes: - Philosophy of the coach

+- Expectations the coach has for your child - Locations and times of all practices and contests - o Team requirements - Procedure should your child be injured - Discipline that results in the denial of your child's participation - Communication coaches expect from parents - Concerns expressed directly to the coach - $\circ \quad \text{Notification of any schedule conflicts well in advance}$ - Specific concerns in regard to a coach's philosophy and/or expectations - Appropriate concerns to discuss with coaches: - The treatment of your child, mentally and physically - Ways to help your child improve - Concerns about your child's behavior - Injuries or health concerns.
 Report injuries to the coach immediately!!
 Tell the coach about any health concerns that may make it necessary to limit your child's participation or require assistance of trainers.
-Students are sometimes unwilling to tell coaches when they are injured, so please make sure the coach is told. - Issues not appropriate to discuss with coaches: - Playing time - o Team strategy - o Play calling - Other student-athletes (except for reporting activity code violations) - Appropriate procedures for discussing concerns with the coaches: - o Call to set up an appointment with the coach - On one confront a coach before or after a contest or practice (these can be emotional times for all parties involved and do not promote resolution 24 hr. rule)

-- What should a parent do if the meeting with the coach did not provide satisfactory resolution? - Call the athletic director to set up a meeting with the athletic director, coach, and parent present. - o At this meeting, an appropriate next step can be determined, if necessary.
+Students are sometimes unwilling to tell coaches when they are injured, so please make sure the coach is told. - Issues not appropriate to discuss with coaches: - Playing time - Team strategy - Play calling - Other student-athletes (except for reporting activity code violations) - Appropriate procedures for discussing concerns with the coaches: - Call to set up an appointment with the coach - Do not confront a coach before or after a contest or practice (these can be emotional times for all parties involved and do not promote resolution 24 hr. rule) - What should a parent do if the meeting with the coach did not provide satisfactory resolution? - Call the athletic director to set up a meeting with the athletic director, coach, and parent present. - At this meeting, an appropriate next step can be determined, if necessary.